 Lake Okeechobee is a critical component in achieving environmental restoration, water supply, agriculture, tourism, and recreation objectives in South Florida.
 The Lake is essential and interconnected to communities, businesses, public water supplies, and ecosystems.
-Palm Beach County residents, taxpayers and visitors depend on healthy and predictable lake levels to sustain a robust and diverse economy.
+Palm Beach County residents, taxpayers and visitors depend on healthy, reliable and predictable lake levels to sustain a robust and diverse economy.
 As such, Lake Okeechobee operations are a high priority for the Palm Beach County Board of County Commissioners.

-Palm Beach County SUPPORTS an open, transparent and inclusive public process to re-evaluate Lake Okeechobee operations.
-Palm Beach County is actively working with the U.S. Army Corps of Engineers (USACE) on their re-evaluation of Lake Operations, referred to as the Lake Okeechobee System Operating Manual or LOSOM.
+Palm Beach County advocated for an open, transparent and inclusive public process to re-evaluate Lake Okeechobee operations.
+The U.S. Army Corps of Engineers (USACE) provided more time and information during their development of an Environmental Impact Statement for the Lake Okeechobee System Operating Manual (LOSOM), which will replace the existing emergency schedule [Lake Okeechobee Regulation Schedule 2008 (LORS08)] that was required during the repairs of Herbert Hoover Dike (HHD).